monigarrteam/android-syllabus/README.md

 ### PROJECT 4 TRAINING

 1. Code review project 4
-1. Look at options for multimedia, graphics and animation
+1. Look at options for permissions & content sharing
     * Show solutions for each
 1. Android Studio Project Walkthrough